 Canine parvovirus poses some interesting challenges that will affect how we communicate to our clients regarding the care of their pets.
 Canine parvovirus is genetically similar to feline panleukopenia virus.
 They are both in the “parvovirus” family.
 They cause similar symptoms and have similar physical characteristics.
-The dog parvovirus did not exist on Earth before 1978.
+Parvovirus in dogs did not exist on Earth before 1978.
 A mutation of the feline strain created the disease in dogs.
 Parvo affected dogs of all ages causing severe bloody diarrhea and rapid fulminating sepsis and death.
-The feline parvovirus vaccine was used to forestall the disease because there was no vaccine available at that time.
+The feline parvovirus vaccine was used to forestall the disease because there was no vaccine available for Parvovirus in cats at that time.
 Many veterinary facilities reported the loss of entire kennels of dogs.
 This infection made the national news and was rampant for nearly 3 years.
 Immune dogs survived and non-immune dogs died.
 These immune pets passed along immunity to their offspring, which slowed the progression of the infection.

 Immunizing puppies against Parvo is more difficult than most other viral diseases.
 This is because of the strong immunity that is passed from the mother dog to the pups.
 It would seem that if the mother passes strong immunity to the pups that they would be better protected than if the maternal immunity were weak.
 However, this strong maternal immunity to parvovirus infection also attacks the vaccine when it is given preventing immunization from occurring.
 Most puppies that are vaccinated before 14 weeks of age develop little or no immunity to parvo.
 Vaccination between 16 and 18 weeks and even as late as 22 weeks of age has been necessary to protect puppies against parvo.
 The maternal immunity has the benefit of protecting the very young puppy against this terrible disease.
 Yet this maternal immunity will eventually run out leaving the puppy open for infection.
 The problem arises when the maternal immunity is powerful enough to block the parvo vaccine but not powerful enough to block infection with the wild or “street” parvo.